MetaMask/key-tree/README.md

 // Imagine that this is some Node.js stream, but it could be anything that
-// can transmit JSON messages, such as window.postMessage. stream.write(coinTypeNode.toJSON());
+// can transmit JSON messages, such as window.postMessage.
+// Alternatively you can use `coinTypeNode.extendedKey` as well. stream.write(coinTypeNode.toJSON());

 //===============================